Sino-Iran

 Project Details

-• The project is hosted at the Università di Bologna, Dipartimento di Beni Culturali (Department of Cultural Heritage) in Ravenna, Italy.
+The project was hosted at the Università di Bologna, Dipartimento di Beni Culturali (Department of Cultural Heritage) in Ravenna, Italy.

 Contact